logikal/lslock/README.md

 ```

 #### Expected output
-`lslock_test` will show the following output, and then ve silent for 30 seconds (default)
+`lslock_test` will show the following output, and then be silent for 30 seconds (default)
 ```
 #> lslock_test
 24156  /tmp/lslock-test/joyful-fog-9532